 This is the frequency of specified mode, in rad/sec.
 The first array index indicates the mode number and the second array index indicates the body number.

 damp(:,:) = 0.0

-This is the damping ratio of specified mode.
+This is the critical damping ratio (z) of the specified mode.
 The first array index indicates the mode number and the second array index indicates the body number.